kleene-project/klee/docs/klee_image_build.md

 ## Description
-The `klee image build` command builds images from a Dockerfile and a "context".
-A build's context is the set of files and directories located in the specified `PATH`.
+Build images from a Dockerfile and a context.
+A build's context is the set of files and directories located in `PATH`.
 The build process can refer to any of the files in the context.
-For example, your build can use a [*COPY*](/reference/dockerfile/#copy) instruction to copy a file from the context path into the build container.
+For example, a build can use the [*COPY*](/reference/dockerfile/#copy) instruction to copy files and directories from the build context to the build container.

-Note that `PATH` refers to a location in the filesystem on the host where Kleened is running.
-If you do not run `klee` on the host, it might be desirable to access the context `PATH` using NFS, SSHFS or something similar.
+Note that `PATH` refers to a location in the filesystem on the host where the Kleened backend is running.
+If you do not run `klee` on the host, remember to use host paths for `PATH`.
+It might be desirable to access the context from the client machine running Klee using NFS, SSHFS or something similar.

-By default the `klee image build` command will look for a `Dockerfile` at the root of the build context (i.e., at `PATH`).
+By default the `klee image build` command will look for a `Dockerfile` in the root of the build context (i.e., at `PATH/Dockerfile`).
 The `-f`, `--file`, option lets you specify the path to an alternative file to use instead.
-This is useful in cases where the same set of files are used for multiple builds. the context.
-The path is interpreted relative to the context `PATH`.
+This is useful in cases where the same set of files are used for multiple builds.
+The path specified with `--file` should be relative to the context `PATH`.

 In most cases, it's best to put each Dockerfile in an empty directory.
 Then, add to that directory only the files needed for building the Dockerfile.

 ### Build container configuration

-Just like you can configure the container environment with networking, jail-parameters and mounts you can configure the build container used when creating images.
+Just like you can configure a normal container environment with networking, jail-parameters and mounts you can configure the build container used for creating images.
 The parameters used to configure the build container is mostly identical to parameters used for `klee run`.
 A few differences to keep in mind, however:

-- `--from`: Override the image in the `FROM`-instruction.
+- `--from`: Overwrite the image in the `FROM`-instruction.
-- `--user`: If it is not set, the user of the build container will be inherited from the parent image. `USER`-instructions overrides this parameter.
+- `--user`: If it is not set, the user of the build container will be inherited from the parent image. `USER`-instructions overwrites this parameter.
-- `--env`: `ENV`-instructions override the values of this parameter.
+- `--env`: `ENV`-instructions overwrite the values of this parameter.
-- `--jailparam`: `USER`-instructions can be affected if the `exec.system_user`/`exec.jail_user`/`exec.system_jail_user` jail parameters are manually set.
+- `--jailparam`: `USER`-instructions can be affected if the `exec.system_user`/`exec.jail_user`/`exec.system_jail_user` jail parameters have been set manually.

 ## Examples
 ### Build with PATH